willfid/microsoft-graph-docs/concepts/calling-notifications.md

 * **tid** is the tenant id for contoso
 * **iss** is the token issuer, `https://api.botframework.com`

 The listener interface on the web hook URL can validate the token, ensure it has not expired, checking whether it has been signed by our published openid configuration.
-You must also check whether audience matches your App ID URI before accepting the callback request.
+You must also check whether audience matches your App ID before accepting the callback request.

 [Sample](https://github.com/microsoftgraph/microsoft-graph-comms-samples/blob/master/Samples/Common/Sample.Common/Authentication/AuthenticationProvider.cs) shows how to validate inbound requests.